yearofmoo/okej/README.md

 const badResult = err("something failed", "ERROR_500");
 ```

-Now for any code that deals with a reuslt object, it must deal with the result object
+Now for any code that deals with a result object, it must deal with the result object
 and explicity deal with it's success and failure (ok/err) states.

 ```ts